mhpob/FaaSr_workshop/README.md

 ## Register and invoke a simple workflow with GitHub Actions

 Now you're ready for some Action!
-The steps below will:
+The below steps will:

 * Use the faasr function in the FaaSr library to load the neon_workflow.json and faasr_env in a list called faasr_workshop
-* Use the register_workflow() function to create a repository called FaaSr_workshop_actions in GitHub, and configure the workflow there using GitHub Actions
+* Use the register_workflow() function to create a repository called FaaSr_workshop_actions in GitHub, and configure the workflow using GitHub Actions
 * Use the invoke_workflow() function to invoke the execution of your workflow

 Paste the following commands to your console: